harshitagupta1512/SeaShell/README.md

 23. `sig.c` -  has the function to execute the builtin `sig` command.

+24. `replay.c` -  has the function to execute the builtin `replay` command.

-24. `linkedList.c` - has the implementation of a `linked list` data structure used to maintain the list of background processes.
+25. `linkedList.c` - has the implementation of a `linked list` data structure used to maintain the list of background processes.

+26.`helper.c` - has functions to add colours in output.

 ## Assumptions/Limitations